These are the most useful ham-related websites I’ve found, so far ....

 behalf of the HF Contests Committee.

-society.
-After a few years in the wilderness I rejoined in order to get QST and a discount on
+few years in the wilderness I rejoined in order to get QST and a discount on my DXCC

 - The G-QRP-Club’s construction articles and operating tips in the club mag Sprat are well worth

 the QRP subscription.
-I always do my best to pull QRP stations from the pileups including those
+I always do my level best to hear and work QRP including those who

-who sign /QRP, where it’s legal to do so, otherwise those who just send [space] QRP, or
+sign /QRP, where it’s legal to do so, otherwise those who just send [space] QRP, or the

 - Sutton and Cheam Radio Society gave me a start in ham radio back in the 70’s, welcoming